Question 8: Aquatic Recreation Center

 They offer an early look at what the facility could include, such as an indoor lap pool with spectator seating for lessons and team practice, plus family-friendly aquatic features and space for community programming.
 These are conceptual images, and a final site and design have not yet been selected.

-Meanwhile, Fayetteville mom Amanda Blevins is publicly sharing her experience and why she believes swim lessons close to home can save lives.
+Fayetteville mom Amanda Blevins is publicly sharing her experience and why she believes swim lessons close to home can save lives.

-Amanada and her family were at a pool with their four children when a stranger called out, “There’s a boy under the water!”
+Amanda and her family were at a pool with their four children when a stranger called out, “There’s a boy under the water!”
 Her husband dove down, pulled the child up, and revived him.
 It was their own son.

-It was a terrible moment her family will never forget.
+It was a terrible moment that her family will never forget.
 No family should ever have to live through the near-drowning of a child.

 He survived.
 But the lesson was painfully clear: their family decided they all had to know how to swim really well.
 Those skills take practice, and practice requires access.